abrightmoore/Amulet-Editor-Operations/README.md

 * **lore_loader_TWF_v1** Creates chests with items with custom naming, lore, enchants, and other properties.
 Input file goes in **Amulet/plugins/operations/lore_loader_input.json** and an example of the layout is available here in this repository.

+* **bedrock_geometry_export_v2_amulet.py** exports the selection as a bedrock geometry json file in the Amulet root directory.
+You can then load this in Blockbench to edit it and fix some of the inefficient cube layouts.
+Handy for those of us who start all modeling projects by placing blocks in game.

 * **analyze_TWF_v3.py** (compatible with v0.8.8+) will count the block types in the selection and print the results to the Amulet Editor console, and write the data in JSON format to the file analyze_results.json in your Amulet directory.
 This Operation is a good example of how to work with the _selection_ to find the co-ordinates of all the selected blocks.
 It also shows how to work with block metadata in the Amulet Editor Universal format.

 * **dump_chunk_TWF_v1.py** (compatible with v0.8.8+) shows how to access the chunks that are intersecting the selection boxes, iterate through them, and write out some of their nbt structures to the Amulet Editor console.